Rootstock Foundry Starter kit

 Foundry installation using Foundryup:

 - Foundryup is the official installer for the Foundry toolchain.
-You can learn more about it here.
+You can learn more about it in the Foundryup README.

 - If you encounter any issues during installation, refer to the Foundryup FAQ for assistance.